Game of Thrones season 8 finale recap: Rising from the ashes

 Before either Tyrion or Jon can make their way to Daenerys, who's fresh off her descent into villainy, she gives a victory speech to her forces by the steps of the Keep.
 Jon and Tyrion stand behind her.
 Somebody please cue the ominous music.

-"War is not over until we liberate the world," she announces, "from Winterfell to Dorne."
+"War is not over until we liberate the world," she announces in eastern tongue, "from Winterfell to Dorne."
 That last line is Jon's first clue that there's something not quite right about this new Dany.
 She proceeds to make Grey Worm her Master of War.
 I cannot stress how punchable Grey Worm has become.

 The crowd of Unsullied and Dothraki cheer.
 Tyrion approaches Daenerys, and she accuses him of freeing Jaime.